Adeniyikayodee/esg_ai/README.md

 Natural extensions:

 - Constraint-based portfolio tilting toward climate targets.

-- Scenario and stress analysis around specific themes or sectors.
+- Scenario and stress analysis around specific themes or sectors, including overlays that use Earth observation data for physical risk and transition risk views.

-- Exportable reports for investment committees and client updates.
+- Exportable reports for investment committees, stewardship teams, and client updates.

-- Deeper integration of AI assistants that explain ESG shifts in plain language.
+- Deeper integration of AI assistants that explain ESG shifts, climate signals, and satellite-based insights in plain language.

+Richer plugin support for:

+- Automated fund screening and selection based on user-defined ESG and climate policies

+- Periodic rescoring of approved fund lists as new data arrives

+Expanded team workspace features:

+- Role-based access to portfolios and scenarios

+- Commenting and review workflows around ESG and climate decisions

+- Versioned “playbooks” that encode an organisation’s climate policy into repeatable steps

 ---

 ## 4. Demo

 - **Live app:** [https://esgai-phi.vercel.app/](https://esgai-phi.vercel.app/)

-The live link gives reviewers and judges a hands-on view of **CLIM.IO**, while the demo video provides a guided walkthrough of the main flows and design decisions.